-A reusable rose compass stencil was the perfect option to revive an old, very large coffee table.
-Because the coffee table is an octagon (eight sided), this diy stencil project was a no brainer.
+A reusable rose compass stencil was the perfect option to revive an old, huge coffee table.
+Because the coffee table is an octagon (eight-sided), this DIY stencil project was a no-brainer.
 The stencil is very durable and easy to use.
-If you're looking for a large stencil project, I think you are in the right place.
+You are in the right place if you want a large stencil project.

 This particular coffee table is old.
 Would you prefer to paint your table first?
 I have tips for painting tables here.

 Reusable plastic stencils are easy to work with.
 This one comes in three sizes.
 Of course, you don't have to be in a coastal city to use nautical-themed stencils.
 This table is in a cabin by the lake.

 I like to buy my craft supplies on Amazon.
 You can pick up the compass wind rose mylar plastic stencil here.

 Using painter's tape to hold your stencil will be very helpful.
 Because I was stenciling this table for a friend, I was caught off guard and didn't have proper stencil brushes.
 As you can see, I used a foam brush instead.
 What do you use for stenciling?
 Foam?
 Stencil brush?

 Not shown, I did use two paper plates—one for holding the paint and the second for offloading the foam brush.

 Visit the My Repurposed Life Amazon Store to shop my favorite items.

 Because this table had sections, I lined the points up on the lines of the table.
 In addition, I used a straight pin in the very center of the compass rose stencil to help spin it around when it was time to do the mirrored half.
 Do you use similar hacks when you're using a large stencil?